 - The newest Android distribution numbers show an increase in devices with Android 11 or newer installed.

-- Older versions of the operating system have declined.
+- Newer versions of the operating system have declined.

 - However, Google’s way of showing the numbers makes it difficult to pinpoint what, exactly, is happening.

 Years ago, Google would publicly post statistics related to how many devices in the world were running specific versions of the Android operating system.
 It used to give us an easy way to check how fast adoption had been for any particular flavor of Android.